439th Airlift Wing: History

 The 439th Airlift Wing traces its origins to the 439 Troop Carrier Wing, Medium, established on 19 May 1949.
-Activated in the Reserve on 27 Jun 1949 at Selfridge AFB, Michigan with T-6 Texan trainer aircraft.
-Assigned to 439 Troop Carrier Group.
+Activated in the reserve on 27 Jun 1949 at Selfridge Air Force Base, Michigan with North American T-6 Texan trainer aircraft.
 Ordered to active service on 1 April 1951.
 Inactivated on 3 April 1951.
-Redesignated as 439 Fighter-Bomber Wing on 26 May 1952, for fighter-bomber missions.
+Redesignated as 439 Fighter-Bomber Wing on 26 May 1952, for fighter bomber missions.

-Activated in the Reserve on 15 June 1952.
+Activated in the reserve on 15 June 1952.
 Inactivated on 16 November 1957.
-Redesignated as 439 Tactical Airlift Wing on 14 March 1974, with C-123 and C-130.
-Moved to Westover AFB (later, Westover ARB), MA, 1 April 1974.
+Redesignated 439 Tactical Airlift Wing on 14 March 1974, with Fairchild C-123 Provider and Lockheed C-130 Hercules.
+Moved to Westover Air Force Base (later Westover Air Reserve Base), Massachusetts 1 April 1974.
 Activated in the Reserve on 1 April 1974.
-Redesignated as: 439th Military Airlift Wing on 1 Oct 1987, with C-5 Galaxy.
+Redesignated as: 439th Military Airlift Wing on 1 Oct 1987, with Lockheed C-5 Galaxy.
 The 439th flew several relief missions to Jamaica after Hurricane Gilbert devastated that island in the fall of 1988.
 C-130 operations ended in 1988.

 The 439th airlifted troops and equipment to Panama during Operation Just Cause, the United States invasion of Panama.
 Redesignated 439th Airlift Wing on 1 February 1992.
 In August 1992, Westover C-5s ferried supplies, vehicles and personnel to Homestead AFB, Florida, to assist in the relief efforts following Hurricane Andrew.

 Wing missions included airlifting troops and cargo to Europe and southwest Asia before and during the Gulf War, Patriot missiles to Israel in early 1991, and airlift of presidential helicopters to Martinque also in 1991.
 Provided worldwide air movement of troops, supplies, equipment and medical patients, 2000-; transported rescue teams and equipment to New York City after the September 11 attacks terrorist attack on the US, Sep 2001; supported Operation Enduring Freedom, 2001–2002; flew tsunami relief missions in Southwest Asia, January 2005; humanitarian relief efforts after Hurricanes Katrina and Rita, August–September 2005; The wing flew relief missions after the 2010 Haiti earthquake.
 On June 2, 2017, the wing received its first C-5M Super Galaxy, the first of eight destined for the wing.
 On September 20, 2018, the wing took delivery of its last C-5M Super Galaxy.